-- Project 2 will consist of hardware construction and firmware development and it is expected that it will take approximately 50 hours to complete. - Project 2 teams will consist of 1 or more students, depending on the complexity. - Interim deadlines for hardware construction may also apply.
+- Project 2 will consist of hardware construction and firmware development and it is expected that it will take approximately 50 hours to complete. - Project 2 teams will consist of 1 or more students, depending on the complexity.
+All members of the team must participate equally and be prepared to answer questions about any part of the project. - Interim deadlines for hardware construction may also apply.